splunk/public-o11y-docs/rum/rum-alerts.rst

 Types of metrics you can alert on
 =======================================

 You can create alerts on the following kind of metrics.
-For a comprehensive list of all Splunk RUM metrics, see :ref:`RUM-metrics`.
+For a comprehensive list of all Splunk RUM metrics, see:

+* :ref:`rum-browser-data`
+* :ref:`rum-ios-data`
+* :ref:`manual-android-instrumentation`

 To learn more about web vitals, see :new-page:`https://web.dev/vitals/` in the Google developer documentation.

 .. list-table::